benbraou/flex-layout-wiki/Why-use-@angular-flex-layout-?.md

 ### Why choose Flex-Layout

-While other Flexbox CSS libraries are implementations of:
+Other Flexbox CSS libraries are implementations of:

 * pure CSS-only implementations, or
-* the JS+CSS Stylesheets implementation of Angular Material v1.x Layouts.
+* JS+CSS stylesheets.
+An implementation of this is available in Angular Material v1.x Layouts API.

-Angular Flex Layout - in contrast - is a pure-Typescript UI Layout engine with an implementation that:
+In contrast, @angular/flex-layout is a pure-Typescript UI Layout engine with an implementation that:

-*  uses HTML attributes (aka Layout API) to specify the layout configurations
+*  uses HTML markup (aka Layout API) to specify the layout configurations
-*  is currently only available for Angular (v2.x or higher) Applications.
 *  is independent of Angular Material (v1 or v2).
 *  requires no external stylesheets.
-*  requires Angular v2.4.3 or higher.
+*  requires Angular v4.1.x or higher.
+*  is currently only available for Angular (v2.x or higher) Applications.

 <br/>